 If your clients often mention cash flow problems, consider expanding your payment options to create a better billing experience.

-Installment payment plans or “Buy Now, Pay Later” options can make your fees more manageable.
+Offering a payment plan to your client can make your fees look more manageable.
 They work as an incredible sales tool, helping you to sell larger projects and “big ticket” items.
 With the right financing options, you can also give your clients extended credit terms – and some breathing room.

 Do you need some help answering fee objections?
-Learn more about QuickFee’s unique “Advice Now, Pay Later” solutions for professional services when you contact us for a free demo!
+Learn more about QuickFee’s unique financing solution for professional services when you contact us for a free demo!